Home

 Seroquel manufacturers AstraZeneca have been requested by US regulators to include warnings about the risk of elevated blood sugar and diabetes."

-Some folks get great results from Seroquel, but ask your doctor for a thorough explanation if they suggest Seroquel without, or before, trying the more recognized bipolar medications.
+Some folks get great results from Seroquel, but it is critically important to ask your doctor for a thorough explanation of all risks and benefits if they suggest Seroquel as a medication to help treat your bipolar disorder.